hashtag-squirrel/hashtagsheep-blog/app/src/content/blog/woodworking-101-part1.md

 I like to think of it in four tiers: **regrettable, reliable, refined, and rock-solid.**

-**"Regrettable"** might sound harsh, but here's what I mean: some hardware stores have their own tool brands.
-Some are decent, some are trash, and you won't know until it's too late.
-And once you're locked into that ecosystem, your options are limited.
+In the **regrettable** tier, you'll typically find in-house brands from hardware stores and retail chains, as well as off-brand knockoffs and cheap imports.
+Some are decent, some are best avoided, and you won't know until it's too late.
+That's the harsh truth: buying from these brands is often a gamble.
+And if you start investing deeper into their ecosystem, you might find yourself regretting it later.
 Lesson learned: *buy cheap, buy twice.*

 If your budget is tight or you just want to test the waters, go for the **reliable** tier.
 Brands like **Ryobi** and **Einhell** offer a surprising amount of quality and a broad tool lineup.
 They're a great way to get started without burning through your wallet.